 Once upon a time, when I was a kid, I had a close friend who wasn’t into school.
-She did everything possible to avoid school work, in particular, reading and maths.
+She did everything possible to avoid schoolwork, in particular, reading and maths.
 She used the words ‘dumb’ and ‘thick’, ‘can’t do’ and ‘never will be able to’.
 It always seemed her words matched her output.
 Around the age of 10, I thought I might have discovered where some of this came from when I heard her mother say (in front of her), ‘Oh, Jessie’s just like me, we can’t do maths’.
-My 10 year old self parked this away as a curious and frustrating thing to hear from a mother.
-I was angry for my friend, who stood passively to the side and said nothing.
+My 10-year-old self parked this away as a curious and frustrating thing to hear from a mother.
+I was angry with my friend, who stood passively to the side and said nothing.
 As far as she was concerned, this was the truth.
 Her self-talk around learning had started way before this moment in her life.

 Fast forward a couple of decades.
 I am a school teacher, a youth mentor, a life coach and a business owner with a passion for working with teen girls and young women in order to restore their confidence, find empowerment and self-love.
 I also have helped many children reprogramme their mindsets in order to achieve in the classroom.
 And a large part of all of my work with kids is their self-talk; something as parents and caregivers we can help them learn to do healthily rather than destructively throughout their formative years.